 Purpose of Induction

-This may be a concern if the organization does not follow the traditional practices, procedures and lack of information.
-Objectives and success of induction program depend on the strategy.
+This may be a concern if the organization does not follow the traditional practices, and procedures, and lacks information.
+The objectives and success of the induction program depend on the strategy.

 There is one more reason for effective inclusion.
 It helps reduce the reality of something a new employee goes through.
 This reality is caused by the inconsistency between what shock employees expect in their new job and the reality they face.
 Can expect to arrive: